-- Allow engine to run until it is out of fuel.
-Do not attempt to pour fuel from engine. - Remove plastic belt cover on front of engine by removing two self-tapping screws (a).
-See Figure 4-14.
+- 1. Allow engine to run until it is out of fuel.
+Do not attempt to pour fuel from engine. - 2.
+Remove plastic belt cover on front of engine by removing two self-tapping screws (a).
+SeeFigure 4-10.

-NOTE: On models equipped with the LED headlight on top of the auger housing, make sure to unplug the wire harness before removing the belt cover as shown in Figure 4-15.
+NOTE: On models equipped with the LED headlight on top of the auger housing, make sure to unplug the wire harness before removing the belt cover as shown in Figure 4-11.

-Loosen and remove two bolts (a) and flat washers (b) securing belt guide.
+Loosen and remove two bolts (a) and flat washers (b) securing belt guide (if equipped).
 Remove belt guide.
-See Figure 4-16.
+See Figure 4-12.

 4. Roll auger belt off engine pulley.
-See Figure 4-17.
+See Figure 4-13.

 - 5. Carefully pivot the unit up and forward so that it rests on the auger housing. - Remove frame cover from underside of unit by removing self-tapping screws which secure it.
-See Figure 4-4. - Loosen and remove shoulder bolt (a) which acts as a belt keeper.
-See Figure 4-18.
+See Figure 4-4.

+Loosen and remove shoulder bolt (a) which acts as a belt keeper and unhook the spring (b) from the frame..
+See Figure 4-14.

 Remove belt from around auger pulley, and slip it between support bracket and auger pulley.
-See Figure 4-19.
+See Figure 4-15.